 - flammable, each sheet must be separated by a sheet of metal roofing.

 Translucent sheets used within buildings and directly exposed to the interior spaces (including walkways or verandahs with side-walls, ie where smoke can accumulate) have the following requirements:

 - Products with a Fire Group rating of 2 must be used.

 - Where the material is:

-- non-flammable or self-extinguishing, there is no restriction on continuous use of the material
+- non-flammable or self-extinguishing, there's no restriction on continuous use of the material

 Rules for walls

 When installing translucent plastic sheeting to walls, position the sheets at least 2 metres above external ground level, or 2 metres above internal floor levels, whichever is higher.